Welcome to the Community ToolKit!

 Mental Health Services and Suicide Prevention

 Mental health services are available to all students to help them deal with emotional and crisis issues.
 PSD's Mental Health team combines school and community resources and programs to provide students with interventions, prevention and treatment, focusing on individual needs and reducing barriers to services.
 You can learn more about how the team works with students and families by visiting the PSD Mental Health Services web page.
+View PSD staff protocols with students who may be suicidal here.

 Students in immediate crisis: The team provides intervention as early as possible to help students who may have suicidal thoughts or are experiencing another crisis that involves harming themselves.
 If a mental health specialist is contacted about a student immediately in crisis that involves their safety, parents are contacted immediately and included while a plan and team of support are organized for the student.
 Learn more about the district's suicide prevention services, resources and training by visiting the PSD Suicide Prevention web page.